Dr. Shahla Ali, Independent Arbitrator, FCIArb; Mediator

-Shahla Ali's practice focuses on sustainable development and the resolution of cross-border disputes in the Asia Pacific region.
-Recognized as a “well known international arbitration practitioner,” she is Professor and Associate Dean and Director of the Program in Arbitration and Dispute Resolution at the University of Hong Kong’s Faculty of Law.
-She serves as a bilingual arbitrator (English/Chinese) with the UN Funds and Programs, HKIAC, KCAB, THAC, CIETAC, SCIA and neutral with World Bank/IFC, Energy Community and HKMAAL in commercial, trade, finance, securities, resource and IP/domain name disputes.
-She has been described by parties as an “excellent” arbitrator having served on more than 40 ad hoc and institutional arbitrations and administrative tribunals as tribunal chair, co-arbitrator and sole arbitrator and panelists under the UNCITRAL, HKIAC, HKAO and CIETAC rules and a Fellow of the Chartered Institute of Arbitrators (FCIArb).
-She has studied and practiced in China, Hong Kong, Israel, the US and speaks English, Chinese and Farsi.
+Shahla Ali, recognized as a “well known international arbitration practitioner,” is a Chartered arbitrator, accredited mediator, professor and associate dean and director of the Program in Arbitration and Dispute Resolution at the University of Hong Kong’s Faculty of Law.
+She serves as a bilingual arbitrator (English/Chinese) with the UN Funds and Programs, AAA/ICDR, LCIA, VIAC, HKIAC, SIAC, KCAB, THAC, CIETAC, SCIA and neutral with World Bank/IFC, Energy Community, ICC and HKMAAL in commercial, trade, finance, securities, resource and IP/domain name disputes.
+She has been described by parties as an “excellent” arbitrator having served on more than 45 ad hoc and institutional arbitrations and administrative tribunals as tribunal chair, co-arbitrator and sole arbitrator and panelists under the UNCITRAL, HKIAC, HKAO and CIETAC rules.
+She is a Fellow of the Chartered Institute of Arbitrators (FCIArb) and has studied and practiced in China, Hong Kong, Israel, the US and speaks English, Chinese and Farsi.

 Admissions & Panels